mmamontx/ja2-stracciatella-coop/README.md

     - The rectangle move cursor when it is hovered on the selected merc is shown on top instead of behind the soldier.
     - Some the original squares where mercs occur become unavailable for moving to (for the client).
     - Still, animation surfaces are not loaded for the client (it doesn't cause any crash).
+    - Sometimes (approximately in 1 out of 10 times) gPlayers is not replicated to the clients.
 - Regular priority:
+    - Sync the initial assignment statuses of AIM mercs to the clients.
     - Disable AI for the clients.
     - Block the interface of clients during the enemies turn.
     - Implement the following RPC actions from the client: